Unionville, winners of the 2007 Jan E. Wendland

 because of the challenge of the hand-eye coordination involved.

-a good workout only if you are really good at it, and the latter
+you a good workout only if you are really good at it, and the

 Tennis involves a lot of stopping, starting, twisting, and turning, all